SidonTheTroll/Erstes-Jahr/README.md

 ## TODO

-- [x] Animal kingdom done for mid-term.
-Do the rest after exam
 - [ ] Activities in notebook
     - [ ] Bio (Identification of animals)
     - [ ] Bio potato osmometer